lescientifik/auto_install/README.md

 This small repo is a small script that will install and update a proper base system for data science and daily living on Ubuntu 16.04, including:

 * R and Rstudio
-* Python 3 (with pip3 venv and some libraries for proper installation) and spyder
+* Python 3 tools (with pip3 venv and some libraries for proper installation) and spyder
 * Chrome
 * VLC